Obtaining support orders or defending support requests

 Since this process deals with people and not just calculations and algorithms, strong legal representation is key.
 Your attorney from the Law Offices of Lisa R. McCall will make sure you are well-represented in court and articulate your needs to achieve the most favorable result.
 We will not only explain the complex legal processes but will also put a human face on your case, so you and your interests are heard clearly in court.
 You are apprised of every update in your case, so you and your attorney are always on the same page.

 The state of California allows both child support and spousal support to be included in one payment known as family support, which is less common but still an available option.
 Under a family support order, the child and spousal support are combined as one payment and there is no distinction made regarding how much of the money should be used for children, versus how much is directly for spousal support.

-Contact an experienced divorce attorney today at the Law Offices of Lisa R. McCall, A Professional Corporation, at 714.644.8760 or online today to schedule a consultation, and learn how to ensure your legal rights are protected in all areas of your divorce.
+Contact an experienced divorce attorney today at the Law Offices of Lisa R. McCall, A Professional Corporation, at 714.455.3843 or online today to schedule a consultation, and learn how to ensure your legal rights are protected in all areas of your divorce.